 The best way I can describe a fat bomb is to think of them as a bite-sized snack or treat that is high in fat and also low in carbs.
 Most fat bomb recipes have some sort of variation of coconut oil, cream cheese, and butter.

 When doing a ketogenic diet cheesecake keto fat bombs can be a delicious way to meet the diet’s fat macro requirements.
-While simultaneously boost your body into making more ketones naturally.
+While simultaneously boosting your body into making more ketones naturally.

 Why should you even consider adding cheesecake fat bombs to your diet?
 Well, because on a keto diet you use fat as fuel instead of glucose, sugar.
 And by adding more healthy fats into your diet you keep your appetite in check.